 It’s a relatively cheap and quick process, and won’t cause much disruption to the household.

 The insulation works as a barrier to prevent heat rising through the glass ceiling.
 In fact, the measure can reduce heat loss from the conservatory from 90% to as little as 10%.
 It also stops sunlight causing the room to overheat.

 The main issue with conservatories is that their temperature is badly affected by draughts.
 Normal convection heating (i.e. radiators) heats the air, and this tends to disappear through the glass in conservatories.
 Because infrared heats via (safe) radiation instead, it’s easier to reach a certain temperature and maintain it.
 Infrared heat rays heat the fabric of the building, and its contents, directly.

-Herschel’s Aspect heater is a great option.
-It’s a stylish and discreet bar heater that can be placed on the wall and will direct heat down and outwards, heating the floor, the furniture and you!
-This thermal mass will then stay warm and continue to radiate heat, even after the heaters are turned off.
-You will feel radiant heat even if draughts enter the conservatory, because infrared is a completely different, more direct form of heating.
+Jigsaw’s Power heater range is a great option.
+It’s a stylish and discreet bar heater that is placed on the wall and will direct heat down and outwards, heating the floor, the furniture and you!
+As it is built using extruded aluminium designed to maximise thermal capacity it will stay warm and continue to radiate heat, even after the heaters are turned off.
+Available in four different power models: 1500w, 1800w, 2400w, and 3200w.
+You will feel radiant heat even if draughts enter the conservatory because infrared is a completely different, more direct form of heating.
 You can also get portable infrared heaters for extra boosts of heat when sitting there on a cold day.

 It goes without saying that your conservatory will never be the warmest room in your home, but if you want to heat it, infrared makes the most sense.